 Generally speaking, the higher the ratio, the better.
 A high ratio indicates your business has less money tied up in fixed assets for each dollar of sales revenue.
-A declining ratio may indicate that you've over-invested in plant, equipment or other fixed assets.
+A declining ratio may indicate that you've over-invested in

 Understanding Total Asset Turnover

 The ratio of total sales (on your income statement) to total assets (on your balance sheet) indicates how well you're using all your business assets (rather than just inventories or fixed assets) to generate revenue.

 A high asset turnover ratio means a higher return on assets, which can compensate for a